-Based on the nature of the project, scope of work, information available, and analysis of the existing habitat (both locations are situated within densely forested areas), PRDOH has determined that the proposed project may affect, but is not likely to adversely affect (NLAA) the Puerto Rican broad-winged hawk and Puerto Rican sharp-shinned hawk instead of the MLAA obtained by using the DKey.
+Based on the nature of the project, scope of work, information available, and analysis of the existing habitat, which consists of maintained mowed area with adjacent forested areas, PRDOH has determined that the proposed project may affect, but is not likely to adversely affect (NLAA) the Puerto Rican boa, Puerto Rican sharp-shinned hawk and Puerto Rican broad-winged hawk instead of the NE obtained by using the DKey.
 As for the Puerto Rican parrot and Puerto Rican harlequin butterfly, PRDOH has also determined that the proposed actions will NLAA these species.
-Conservation measures for all species will be implemented.
+Conservation measures for all species will be implemented in case an encounter occur.

-We have reviewed the information provided and our files, and concur with PRDOH's determination that the proposed project may affect, but is not likely to adversely affect the Puerto Rican parrot, Puerto Rican harlequin butterfly, Puerto Rican broad-winged hawk and Puerto Rican sharp-shinned hawk with the implementation of the conservation measures.
-Also, the Service acknowledges and concur with the NLAA consistency letter obtained for the Puerto Rican boa.
+We have reviewed the information provided and our files, and concur with PRDOH's determination that the proposed project may affect, but is not likely to adversely affect the above mentioned species with the implementation of conservation measures.